int128/helm-github-pages/README.md

 ### 3. Setup CircleCI

-Open CircleCI and start building.
+Open CircleCI and add the chart repository.

-You should configure a checkout key in order to write charts into the `gh-pages` branch of the repository.
+Then you must configure a checkout key to publish the charts.

 1. Open settings of your repository on CircleCI.
-1. Open the **Checkout SSH keys** in the Permissions section.
+1. Open the *Checkout SSH keys* in the Permissions section.
-1. Click the **Create and add user key** button.
+1. Click the *Create and add user key* button.

+### 4. Verify the publishing

 If the master branch is pushed, syntax checking and publishing are performed.
 Otherwise, only syntax checking is performed.

-### 4. Verify the publishing

 You can add the Helm repository as follows: